 Start Supplemental Information

-We are issuing this AD because we evaluated all the relevant information and determined the unsafe condition described previously is likely to exist or develop in other products of the same type design.
+The FAA is issuing this AD because the FAA evaluated all the relevant information and determined the unsafe condition described previously is likely to exist or develop in other products of the same type design.

 FAA's Justification and Determination of the Effective Date

-No domestic operators use this product.
-Therefore, we find that notice and opportunity for prior public comment are unnecessary, and that good cause exists for making this amendment effective in less than 30 days.
+Since there are currently no domestic operators of this product, notice and opportunity for public comment before issuing this AD are unnecessary.
+In addition, for the reason stated above, the FAA finds that good cause exists for making this amendment effective in less than 30 days.

 This AD is a final rule that involves requirements affecting flight safety and was not preceded by notice and an opportunity for public comment.
-However, we invite you to send any written data, views, or arguments about this AD.
+However, the FAA invites you to send any written data, views, or arguments about this final rule.
 Send your comments to an address listed under the ADDRESSES section.
-Include the Docket Number FAA-2012-1293 and Directorate Identifier 2012-NE-45-AD at the beginning of your comments.
-We specifically invite comments on the overall regulatory, economic, environmental, and energy aspects of this AD.
-We will consider all comments received by the closing date and may amend this AD because of those comments.
+Include the docket number FAA-2019-0912 and Product Identifier 2019-NE-33-AD at the Start Printed Page 71771beginning of your comments.
+The FAA specifically invites comments on the overall regulatory, economic, environmental, and energy aspects of this final rule.
+The FAA will consider all comments received by the closing date and may amend this final rule because of those comments.

 Costs of Compliance